hoelzl/python-programmierer/Examples/TodoList/README.md

-# Message Queue
+# TODO-List

-An example program that simulates a very simple message queue to demonstrate Python packages and the distribution of Python programs.
+A simple program to manage TODO lists.

 Build source and binary distributions with the command